About Citrus Connection

 Citrus Connection and the Board of County Commissioner’s activities relative to transit services have consolidated all functions under the Citrus Connection banner to enjoy some economies of scale and be good stewards of the taxpayers’ dollars.

 To that end all phone activities relative to any transit service, fixed or paratransit, are handled through a consolidated Regional Mobility Call Center located in Bartow.
 By calling one number, 855-POLKBUS (765-5287), a person will be able to get information on the city buses, paratransit services, Medicare transportation and services available for the transportation disadvantaged.
-The Call Center, opened in July, 2013, has made access to transit a simpler process.
+The Call Center opened in July, 2013 and has made access to transit a simpler process.
 Other service combinations we are proud to provide under the Citrus Connection banner include county-wide fixed route service in western and eastern Polk County, consolidated paratransit service and all support functions including safety and security, facilities, marketing and much more.

 We will continue to search for more Universal Access programs to provide more transit options for more people.
 We will also explore public/private partnerships for additional service.